In this article

 • Nick Robinson, editor and publisher of Sleep Like the Dead

-• David Rubin, product expert at The Sleep Doctor
+David Rubin, sleep-science coach and director of product testing at Sleep Doctor

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.